 Learn More About Stephanie Tomczak

-For more information about Stephanie Tomczak's jewelry and her current art shows, visit her website or blog.
+For more information about Stephanie Tomczak, visit her blog.
 She posts regularly about her classes, shows, and artwork.
 She takes custom orders at her website.
 Customers can also find her work at the following galleries:

 - Heidi Lowe Gallery, Rehoboth Beach, DE